pbosmancsupacza/pbosmancsupacza.github.io/110/5/slides.md

 ## Some notes
 ### const
 In the Elvis examples, the copy constructor's parameter is `const`.
-This is not a requirement, but generally regarded as a good idea.
-Can you tell why?
-(The previous slide should make it pretty clear.)
+This is not a requirement, but generally regarded as a good idea:
+- The parameter is also a reference, so `const` ensures that it won't be modified
+- This is needed for the constructor to be able to make copies of temporary objects
+- The implicitly defined (default) CC has this signature, as far as I can tell

 ---